 Jodie first joined the Patriots organization in 2003 as a player.
 That year, the former New York Yankee southpaw went 12-5 with a 3.78 ERA en route to an Atlantic League championship.
 He also made 10 starts with Somerset in 2005 before he announced his retirement.
 Jodie then became the team’s pitching coach in 2006 – a position he held through 2012 – and the Director of Player Personnel from 2007 through 2013.
 He won two additional championships as a coach in 2008 and 2009.

-Barker enters his third season as the Third Base/Hitting Coach in Somerset.
-Under his tutelage last year, the Patriots as a team led the Atlantic League in walks (557) and on-base percentage (.355).
-It marked the second-straight season the team led the league in those categories under Barker.
+Barker enters his fourth season as the Third Base/Hitting Coach in Somerset.
+Under his tutelage last year, the Patriots as a team finished second in the Atlantic League in stolen bases (173) and walks (460), and third in on-base percentage (.348).
+The team also struck out the second-fewest amount of times in the league (850).

 Barker played in 235 games for the Houston Astros from 1999 through 2001.
 In 1999, Barker hit .288 with 23 runs scored, 21 hits, two doubles, a home run, 11 RBI and 17 stolen bases in 81 games played.